Engine-Simulator/engine-sim-community-edition/tutorial/01_getting_started/01_getting_started.md

 Dyno tests in real-life are usually conducted at full-throttle.
 You could nonetheless do a part-throttle dyno test if you really want to.

 ### 3. Wait for the dyno to reach the engine's redline
-The dynometer will continue increasing its speed until either reaching the engine's redline or until it senses that the engine can no longer apply a positive torque to the dynamometer (ie the engine requries external help to maintain engine speed).
+The dynometer will continue increasing its speed until either it reaches the engine's redline or it senses that the engine can no longer apply a positive torque to the dynamometer (ie. the engine requries external help to maintain engine speed).

-Once the dyno speed reached the engine's redline, the dynamometer is automatically disabled and the maximum torque and power are displayed on the "Torque" and "Power" gauges.
+When the dyno can no longer increase its speed, it is automatically disabled and the maximum torque and power are displayed on the "Torque" and "Power" gauges.

 ![Alt text](assets/screenshot_08.PNG?raw=true)

 To get a read-out of the peak torque and power, press the `i` key.
-The read-out will be displayed in the status text in the top right corner.
+The read-out will be displayed in the status text in the top left corner.

 ![Alt text](assets/screenshot_09.PNG?raw=true)